 Personal Injury FAQs

-At Handy & Handy, P.C., in Salt Lake City, our attorneys have more than 35 years of experience handling personal injury claims for victims of accidents.
+Our Salt Lake City personal injury attorneys have more than 35 years of experience handling personal injury claims for victims of accidents.
 We understand the challenges you face after an injury and are here to help you explore all your options to improve your life.

 Below is a list of frequently asked questions we hear from our clients.
 Read our responses and call us if you would like to discuss your specific concern.